-- 5.5.3.1 Where the estimated transaction value exceeds R30 000 (VAT inclusive) but less than or equal to R200 000 (VAT inclusive). - 5.5.3.2 Goods and services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy; and when determining transaction value, a requirement for goods or service consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - 5.5.3.3 Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through written quotations and formal written price quotations is not abused. - 5.5.4 Procurement of Consulting Services - 5.5.4.1 Where the estimated value of fees exceeds R200 000 (VAT inclusive) or where the duration of the appointment will exceed one year, a competitive bidding process shall apply. - 5.5.4.2 Where the estimated value of fees is less than or equal to R200 000 (VAT inclusive) and the duration of the appointment will be less than one year, a selection process as described in this Policy, as amended from time to time, shall be applied. - 5.5.5 Reduction in Threshold Values
+- 5.5.3.1 Where the estimated transaction value exceeds R2 000 (VAT inclusive) but less than or equal to R300 000 (VAT inclusive). - 5.5.3.2 Goods and services may not deliberately be split into parts or items of a lesser value merelyto avoid complying with the requirements of the policy; and when determining transaction value, a requirement for goods or service consisting of different parts or items must as faras possible be treated and dealt with as a single transaction. - 5.5.3.3 Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused. - 5.5.3.4 The accounting officer or CFO must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation.